YellingTree/Player-Ping-Leaderboard/README.md

 Simply open the **playerping.nut** located here:
 >\R2Northstar\mods\PlayerPing\mod\scipts\vscripts\playerping.nut

-You will find various settings that you can change at the top of the file.
-Open with prefered text editor
+You will find various settings that you can change at the top of the file related to position and apperance.
+Open with prefered text editor.

+**NOTE:** Currently moving the overlay too far right can cause issues with the mod trying to place elements.
+This will be addressed in a later update and this note will be removed.

 # Updating
 Follow the steps for installing and overwrite the files when prompted.